jasonzyx/SparrowRecSys/README.md

 # Advanced SparrowRecSys
 This is a movie recommender system that's built on top of [SparrowRecSys](https://github.com/wzhe06/SparrowRecSys).
 More features have been built here, including:
+* Implement recall layer by Locality Sensitive Hashing online (with pushed LS-hashing bucket in Redis)
 * Serve multiple models (e.g., Wide&Deep, EmbeddingMLP, NeuralCf) online simultaneously
 * Train Embedding MLP offline with modification to prepare serving
 * Fetch features online from Redis store